EVNdevs/EVN-arduino/docs/displays/evnrgbled.rst

 .. function:: void end()

-    Deinitializes RGB LED Array and releases all PIO state machines and DMA peripherals consumed by it.
+    Deinitializes RGB LED Array and releases PIO state machine and DMA channel consumed by it.
     Does not clear the data currently written to the RGB LED Array.

 Set Functions